AnoukSmet/Naturazy/README.md

 For the gallery I have created a class which contains all the settings for position, size and height.
 Every image also got an ID where I added the background-image and in some cases I overwrote the position to be more appealing.
+I decided to not go with my original design like written in my wireframes as I had the feeling the images looked nicer having a full width on mobile instead 50%.

 #### Testimonials